 As noted in the title, this HubSpot CRM 2018 review is by an actual user – it’s not one of those robo comparisons that are becoming so common.

-We’ve been using the HubSpot Marketing and CRM system for about 4 months and the more we use it, and the more we uncovered little features here and there, the more we like it.
+We’ve been using the HubSpot Marketing and CRM system for more than a year and the more we use it, and the more we uncovered little features here and there, the more we like it.

 Links to Key Topics